 Overview

-Implement a kernel that adds 10 to each position of a vector a and stores it in out.
+Implement a kernel that adds 10 to each position of a vector a and stores it in output.

 Note: You have fewer threads per block than the size of a.